-With good instruction and support, most moms can breastfeed their babies exclusively for the first six months.
+With good instruction and support, most moms can breastfeed their babies exclusively for the first six months (and continue breastfeeding beyond).
 Unfortunately, many U.S. newborns are still fed something other than their own mother’s milk during their initial hospital stay.
 These supplemental, or supplementary, feedings are typically artificial infant formula, but they may be donor human milk or glucose water.
 Because unnecessary supplementation in the hospital has been associated with less exclusive breastfeeding, as well as a shorter duration of any breastfeeding, the Academy of Breastfeeding Medicine (ABM) has issued guidance on when otherwise healthy babies need supplementation or not.

 When supplementation may not be necessary

 The ABM encourages parents and health care providers to adopt a preventive approach to supplementation with:

 - instruction on milk expression (if necessary, such as when the mother and her infant must be separated)

 In some cases, concern about a baby’s weight loss is identified as a reason for supplemental feedings.
 All babies do lose weight after birth.
 While this can be scary to new parents, it doesn’t necessarily mean that their baby isn’t feeding well; many factors influence the baby’s birth weight and weight changes, including gestational age, the method of birth (vaginal or cesarean), and the amount of fluid the mother received during labor.
 As long as the infant is “feeding well, urinating and stooling adequately,” and has weight loss “in the expected range” while “bilirubin levels are not of concern,” the ABM recommends adopting a watch and wait approach.

 During this time, parents can focus on:

 - keeping the baby safely skin-to-skin with the awake mother